kubernetes-sigs/cluster-api-provider-vsphere/docs/getting_started.md

 ## Custom cluster templates

 the provided cluster templates are quickstarts.
-If you need anything specific that requires a more complex setup, we recommand to use custom templates:
+If you need anything specific that requires a more complex setup, we recommend to use custom templates:

 ```shell
 $ clusterctl generate custom-cluster vsphere-quickstart \